nikomatsakis/rust-belt-rust-2019/outline.md

 ```

 * Role of liveness:
+    * when a variable is live, all loans in its type are live
+* In this case:
     * `y` is live on lines 2 and 3
     * the type of `y` is `&'1 u32`, and `'1` is `{L0}`
     * everywhere `y` is live, `L0` is live, and `L0`